zenarcha/extraction-OS-capability/README.md

 - Create representative fixtures.
 - Add automated tests.
 - Test edge cases.
-- Test failure cases.
+- Test failure scenarios.
-- Test validation behaviour.
+- Verify validation behaviour.

 ---

 ## 7. Evaluate

-When prompts or extraction logic change:
+Whenever prompts or extraction logic change:

 - Run evaluations.
-- Compare against previous behaviour.
+- Compare results with previous behaviour.
-- Verify that extraction quality has not regressed.
+- Verify extraction quality has not regressed.

 ---

-## 8. Production readiness
+## 8. Prepare for Production

 Before deployment:

 - Review the implementation against the documented rules.
 - Ensure prompts are version controlled.
-- Ensure monitoring is available.
-- Plan safe rollout of prompt changes.
+- Plan a safe rollout strategy.
+- Ensure monitoring is in place.

 ---

-# When you're unsure
+# When You're Unsure

-Stop and explain:
+Stop before implementing.

+Explain:

-- what is uncertain
+- What is uncertain.
-- which rules apply
+- Which engineering rules apply.
-- what information is missing
+- What additional information is needed.

 Do not make assumptions.

+---

+# Completion Checklist

+Before considering the task complete, verify that:

+- Requirements are understood.
+- The output schema is defined.
+- The appropriate extraction approach was chosen.
+- The relevant engineering rules were followed.
+- Failure scenarios are handled.
+- Validation is implemented.
+- Tests are included.
+- Evaluations have been updated if prompts changed.
+- Production readiness has been considered.

 ---